ScriptCodex13/Zap-Library/README.md

     - Requirements: Visual Studio 2022

-clone this repository and run the Windows_GenerateVS.bat in the Build_Premake folder
+clone this repository and run the Windows_GenerateVS.bat in the Build_Premake/Windows folder

 If you want more detailed information look at the [wiki](https://github.com/ScriptCodex13/Zap-Library/wiki/Project-setup-with-Windows-and-Visual-Studio-2022).